NixOS/SC-election-2024/ec/README.md

   nix-build ec -A announce.github --argstr discourseLink $DISCOURSE_LINK
   ```

-  Then post `./result` as an issue to the election repo
+  Then post `./result` as a PR to the election repo,
+  requesting a review from the voters GitHub team.
 - Directly contact the users in `usersWithoutEmailAndGitHub.txt`

 ## Pre-voting phase